 - BWB top purfling/trim

-- Grover open gear tuners with wooden knobs
+- Waverly open gear tuners with Snakewood knobs

 As a guitar line, the G-60 can be built in any of the body sizes. (see chart below) All woods and appointments are the same.